PUTN: A Plane-fitting based Uneven Terrain Navigation Framework: EXPERIMENTS

 As shown in Fig.\ref{fig:UGV}, Scout2.0, a four-wheel-drive mobile robot is used for the experiment.
 The lidar sensor is OS0-128, and the computational hardware is Intel NUC with an i5 2.4GHz CPU and 16GB memory.

 Fig.\ref{pic:arch} shows the experiment on arch bridge terrain.
-In the process of autonomous navigation in this scenario, the change of speed is shown in Fig.\ref{fig:vel}.
-When traversability and the corresponding uncertainty are added to NMPC, the linear velocity of the vehicle decrease where traversability increase.
-In this way, the vehicle travels more smoothly in potentially dangerous areas.
-Through this method, the vehicle will drive more safely and smoothly in dangerous areas such as undulating ground and the edge of a river.
+CasADi is used to solve the NMPC problem, and a C++ library is used to implement GPR, which takes less time than Python library.
+As is shown in Fig.\ref{fig:vel}, after traversability and the corresponding uncertainty are added to NMPC, the linear velocity of the vehicle decrease where traversability increase.
+Through this method, the vehicle travels more smoothly in potentially dangerous areas such as undulating ground and the edge of river.
 In addition to the arch bridge scenario, we also conduct experiments in the forest, flat bridge, steep slope scenarios, respectively, which are shown in Fig.\ref{fig:exp3}.

 This study also conducted experiments to demonstrate the advantage of the PF-RRT* algorithm in response speed.
-We use a variant of the RRT* algorithm to compare with the PF-RRT* algorithm, which share the same terrain analysis method.
-This RRT* algorithm analyses the entire map before planning and records the results, and directly uses the results during the planning.
-On the point cloud map established according to the real terrain mentioned above, we input the same starting point and goal point which are randomly selected to the two algorithms, and use the two algorithms for planning, respectively.
-Two indicators used to estimate the performance of each algorithm are listed as follow:
+We compare PF-RRT* with RRT* on normal grid map and grid map analyzed in advance, respectively.
+The point cloud is analyzed using the same method, which is mentioned in Section\ref{subsec:Terrain Assessment}.
+The point cloud data are collected from real scenarios, shown in Fig.\ref{fig_exp_sen1}.
+The same starting point and goal point are selected for each algorithm.
+Two indicators are used to estimate the performance of each algorithm:

 1) Time to find the initial solution.